centria/cs-exercises-20/README.md

 #### Exercise_38

-* CrEate a program which asks the user for integers.
+* create a program which asks the user for integers.
 If the integer is 0, quit.
 In the end, output the total amount of **negative numbers** with "Total amount of negative numbers:" and the amount.
 Do not count the 0 into the amount.

 ```console
 Give a number: